dmstr/yii2-cookie-consent/README.md

         </tr>
         <tr>
             <td>consent</td>
             <td>A configuration array that will tell the cookie consent what it should do.
 Keys are the consent values that will be stored in the consent cookie.
 Labels are the checkbos labes.
 If no label is set the key will be used instead.
 The cookies array are a list of cookies names that can be deleted (when possible) when the corresponding consent value is revoked.
-See the above example "Usage with PHP"</td>
+See the above example "Usage with PHP".
+Also is possible to start the checkbox checked or disabled</td>
             <td> [] </td>
             <td> ARRAY </td>
         </tr>